Looking for some easy and quick ways to relieve stress and anxiety naturally?

 Pretty much everything in our whole bodies need water to function.
 Studies have shown even mild dehydration affects thinking and mood, so have a glass or two when you feel the first signs of stress rearing its ugly head!

-Reading a good book, or interesting article can suck you into another world and take your mind off anything going on in your own.
+Reading a good book, or interesting article can suck you into another world and take your mind off things.

-Being stressed, I wouldn’t recommend reading the news, but some interesting articles can be found on Pocket if you need to find something quickly.
+Being stressed, I wouldn’t recommend reading the news, unless you’re game for some celebrity gossip news, but some interesting articles can be found on Pocket if you need to find something quickly.
 Free e-books can also be found in a lot of places online.
 Check out this article for recommendations.

 If you enjoy fiction and haven’t tried reading fanfiction- fan writing based on movies, tv shows, books, etc., try out Fanfiction.net and Archive of Our Own.
 Just a warning- be sure to use filters when you search!